mercadopago/devsite-docs/guides/integration-api/create-payment-intent.en.md

 >
 > Important
 >
-> We recommend to assess your [integration’s quality](/developers/en/docs/checkout-api/additional-content/integration-quality) to check if you are meeting the Mercado Pago quality and security standards that guarantee a good payment approval rate.
+> We recommend assessing your [integration’s quality](/developers/en/docs/checkout-api/additional-content/integration-quality) to check if you are meeting the Mercado Pago quality and security standards that would help you obtain a good payment approval rate.

 ## Check the status of your payment intent